 There I said it.
 No regrets.

-About a month an a half ago Archie Publications announced about the upcoming arc (ie the one after Dr. Eggman's) known as the Secret Freedom.
+About a month an a half ago Archie Publications announced about the upcoming arc (ie the one after Dr. Eggman's

 And when I saw the concept artwork and cover art...
 I think I went gah-gah for a moment, SILVER'S IN IT!
 But wait!
 Who da hell are the rest of the gang following behind him??!
 Jebus, they look so tight as a group!!
 And dare I say it again - the designs look sexy...
 I'm a sucka for these kind of things...
 Probably fantasising myself as Silver minus the special abilities...
 I know I'm naive, at least I got one of his traits!
 Boo-ya!!

 's work got featured yet again in SONIC UNIVERSE/Sonic the Hedgehog (Archie Publications) comics...
 That makes my reading extra special - I love to see friends that I know from the DA community who 'made it' and get the opportunity to show off their amazing talent on page.
 I'm so proud of Evan, I can't wait to read the Secret Freedom arc!!
 I'm that excited!!